 Fast and slow animals can be any size.
 A cockroach and a snail are both small, but that zippy roach will leave the snail in the dust.
 And the two-toed sloth, which moves only a few inches a day, can’t keep up even with the tiny snail!
 So our friend Troy W. wondered, how long would it take a mouse to cross the super-long bridge near his house, and how long would it take a cheetah?
-Troy lives right near the Thi Nai Bridge, the longest sea bridge in the whole country of Vietnam.
-It’s 8,127 feet long (2,477 meters), or about 1 1/2 miles.
+Troy lives right near the Thi Nai Bridge, which is 8,127 feet long (2,477 meters), or about 1 1/2 miles.
 Well, mice can run up to 8 miles an hour, pretty speedy for their size: that’s faster than we humans walk, but slower than we run.
 1 1/2 miles is 3/16 of 8 miles, so the mouse could cross it in 3/16 of 1 hour — about 11 minutes.
 The cheetah, though, could blast across at a steady 60 miles an hour (a mile a minute), so would take only 1 1/2 minutes!
 That leads to our next question: why did the chicken cross the bridge?…

 Wee ones: Who’s faster, you walking at 4 miles an hour, or a mouse moving at 8 miles an hour?

 Little kids: If you, the mouse and the cheetah all want to cross, but only 2 of you can go at a time, how many ways can you pair up?
 (Don’t worry about the order, just who’s with whom.)
 Bonus: If the cheetah crosses in 2 minutes and the mouse takes 11 minutes, how long does the cheetah have to sit and wait for the mouse?